grbeno/grbeno.github.io/pages/dj_async_chat.md

 #### Configuring Railway

+- Add the project as a GitHub repo, the builder then recognizes the Dockerfile and starts to build and deploy
 - Setting Railway environment variables: SECRET_KEY, OPENAI_API_KEY
 , REDISHOST
+- Setting Custom Start Command in Settings/Deploy: `web: daphne -b 0.0.0.0 -p 8080 config.asgi:application`.
+Websocket port and URL port should be the same.
-- Drag & drop `docker-compose.yml` containing Redis service onto your project canvas
+- Drag & drop `docker-compose.yml` onto your project canvas containing only the Redis service
 - Setting ALLOWED_HOSTS and _TRUSTED_ORIGINS in `config/settings.py` with the Railway's data